mars-protocol/v1-core/README.md

 ./scripts/build_artifacts.sh
 ```

-Compiles and optimizes all contracts, storing them in `/artifacts` directory among with `checksum.txt` which contains sha256 hashes of each of the .wasm files (The script just uses CosmWasm's [rust-optimizer](https://github.com/CosmWasm/rust-optimizer)).
+Compiles and optimizes all contracts, storing them in `/artifacts` directory along with `checksum.txt` which contains sha256 hashes of each of the `.wasm` files (The script just uses CosmWasm's [rust-optimizer](https://github.com/CosmWasm/rust-optimizer)).

 ### Schemas
 ```